aliannejadi/uSearch/README.md

 # uSearch
 uSearch is an Android app aimed for research on Mobile Information Retrieval.
-Developed at Università della Svizzera italiana (USI), Lugano, Switzerland.
+It has been developed at the Università della Svizzera italiana (USI), Lugano, Switzerland, in collaboration with the Center for Intelligent Information Retrieval (CIIR) at the University of Massachusetts Amherst (UMass), Amherst, MA, USA.

 ## Requirements

-This application need a [Firebase account](https://firebase.google.com/) to work.
+This application requires a [Firebase account](https://firebase.google.com/) to work.

-An account for Crashanalytics is needed for Crash Analytics reporting
+An account for Crashanalytics is required for Crash Analytics reporting

 Qualtrics is used for the survey.
 The link for the questionnaires are in MainActivity (openSurvey).
-TaskBrowserActivity uses an interceptor to know when the user has finished a questionnaire, the url that Qualtrics use might change in the future.
+TaskBrowserActivity uses an interceptor to know when the user has finished a questionnaire, the url that Qualtrics uses might change in the future.

 ## Usage